Lancelot-Grail Cycle: Composition and authorship

+The first two branches of the Vulgate Cycle, the Estoire del Saint Graal and Estoire de Merlin, were adapted from the first two parts of the so-called Robert de Boron trilogy in prose (c.
+1220).
+Hence, it preserves where the first part connects Christ's legend (Holy Grail) with King Arthur, followed by a second part about the birth of Merlin who eventually serves Arthur.
+These first two parts were incorporated later into the other parts of the Vulgate, and "considerable amplifications" have been made from the Boron material.

-The Vulgate Cycle emphasizes Christian themes in the legend of King Arthur, in particular in the story of the Holy Grail.
-As in Robert de Boron's poem Merlin (c.
-1195–1210), the cycle states that its first parts have been derived from the Livre du Graal ("The Book of the Grail") that is described as a text dictated by Merlin himself to his confessor Blaise in the early years of Arthur's reign.
-Next, following the demise of Merlin, there are more supposed original (fictitious) authors of the later parts of the cycle, the following list using one of their multiple spelling variants: Arodiens de Cologne (Arodian of Cologne), Tantalides de Vergeaus (Tantalides of Vercelli), Thumas de Toulete (Thomas of Toledo), and Sapiens de Baudas (Sapient of Baghdad).
-These characters are scribes of Arthur, who recorded the deeds of the Knights of the Round Table, including the grand Grail Quest, as per eyewitnesses of the events being told.
+The Vulgate has a number of pseudo-sources.
+In the first branch, the narrator claims to have obtained a "Book of Christ" given to him in revelation, which included a "Book of the Holy Grail".
+(Note: History of the Holy Grail, "Prologue".)
+In the second branch, it is pretended that Merlin himself dictated an account of events to his confessor Blaise, who recorded it in a book.
+The Vulgate claims it has made an translatio of the pseudo-Christ independent of Boron and also a parallel translatio from the pseudo-Blaise (though not referring here to Boron), but scholars reject the notion this is what really happened.
+There are more supposed original (fictitious) authors of the later parts of the cycle: Arodiens de Cologne (Arodian of Cologne), Tantalides de Vergeaus (Tantalides of Vercelli), Thumas de Toulete (Thomas of Toledo), and Sapiens de Baudas (Sapient of Baghdad).
+These characters are described as scribes of Arthur, who recorded the deeds of the Knights of the Round Table, including the grand Grail Quest, as per eyewitnesses of the events being told.
 It is uncertain whether the medieval readers actually believed in the truthfulness of the centuries-old "chronicle" characterization or if they recognized it as a contemporary work of creative fiction.
 Typically for medieval stories in pseudo-historical settings, it is also highly anachronistic.